Essenceia/blake2_asic/README.md

 ### Simulation

-This design was initally verified through RTL simulation using a Cocotb-based testbench running Iverilog alongside an instrumented golden model (see `/tv`) for debugging intermediate states.
+This design was initially verified through RTL simulation using a Cocotb-based testbench running Iverilog alongside an instrumented golden model (see `/tv`) for debugging intermediate states.
 Gate-level simulation with SDF timing back-annotation was performed using the CVC simulator.
 Linting was done with Verilator, with waivers documented in `conf/waiver.vlt`.

 ### Emulation

-The design was emulated on a Basys3 FPGA connected to an RP2040 (Raspberry Pi Pico) to co-bringup both the custom firmware and hardware.
+The design was emulated on a Basys3 FPGA connected to an RP2040 (Raspberry Pi Pico) to co-bring up both the custom firmware and hardware.
 The FPGA build flow includes automated insertion and connection of Xilinx ILA debug cores to signals marked for debug.
 Firmware was debugged using OpenOCD + GDB with remote server support.